Onga

 Safety: Turn off power before opening the pump lid or working on plumbing.

-- Check water level: Maintain pool water at least halfway up the skimmer opening.
+- Check water level: Maintain the pool water level at least halfway up the skimmer opening.

-- Inspect lid and O-ring: Remove the Onga pump lid, clean the O-ring and groove, lubricate with silicone grease, and replace if flattened or cracked.
+- Inspect lid and O-ring: Remove the Onga pump lid, clean the O-ring and its groove, lubricate with silicone grease, and replace it if flattened or cracked.

 - Tighten unions: Hand-tighten suction-side unions.
-Do not overtighten to the point of cracking.
+Do not overtighten them to the point of cracking.

 - Bubble test: With the pump running, look for air bubbles in the pump housing and at the return jets.
 Persistent bubbles indicate an air leak that may require re-gluing or replacing suction fittings.

-After sealing leaks, re-prime the pump by filling the housing with water and restart.
+After sealing leaks, re-prime the pump by filling the housing with water, then restart it.

 Advertisements